betterscientificsoftware/bssw.io/Articles/Blog/2020-03-rate-your-project.md

 Most people were eager to see how their project rated, and seemed to be encouraged when they discovered that it did well.
 A number of participants intially thought they would rate very low, but were suprised to find that they weren't doing so badly after all.
 People were also interested hearing about the more advanced practices and how they could be used by their project.

+Without any a priori empirical evidence, the score value does not provide a useful indication of project maturity.
+However it was interesting to note that most projects scored between 250 and 450.
+What was more useful was to see the areas that projects were strong in, and where systematic weaknesses were present.
+In particular, the "Better Development" categories scored significantly higher than the other categories.
+Areas of weakness (in greatest to least order) were: Onboarding, Software Design, Reproducibility, Deployment, Requirements Analysis, and Due Diligence.

 ### Conclusion